 Hours & Admission

-Riverside is open for tours Tuesday through Sunday.
-ALL regular tours should be booked in advance.
-MASKS are required inside all buildings to prevent the spread of the coronavirus.
+Riverside is open for tours Tuesday through Saturday.
+ALL regular tours should be booked in advance when possible through the website or by calling 502.935.6809.
+Masks are optional.

 A Stroll Through Time